 What are the causes and responses to obesity, hunger, and food insecurity?

-How do different food production systems impact the environment?
+How do different food production systems affect the environment?

 What is the relationship between food and inequality?